 It seems crazy that a traffic source with 300 million users would fly under the radar, but in the era of Google and Facebook, that’s where Quora has landed.
-Right now, Quora is perfectly positioned for the affiliate marketer.
+Right now, Quora is perfectly positioned for the affiliate marketer and a great free traffic website.

 It hasn’t been wrung dry with overuse, yet it offers such a huge audience.
 You definitely don’t want to miss out on this traffic source – even Neil Patel uses it!